Skip to main content

 F4.1 Skill Review

 Cron-fires daily 03:00 UTC.
-Every skill in the workspace gets evaluated against:
+Every skill with at least one enabled assignment on a live agent gets evaluated against:

 • last_used_at (when did any agent last invoke it)